 “It’s not just about me and my dream of doing nothing.
 It’s about all of us.”

 Peter (Ron Livingtston) works a mundane, 9-to-5 job.
 He cannot stand his boss, Bill Lumbergh (Gary Cole) and he is constantly retold to do things correctly if he makes small mistakes.
 The only bright spot about his job is that he has a few friends there, Michael (David Herman) and Samir (Ajay Naidu).
-After visiting an occupational hypnotherapist, Peter suddenly has the fortitude to relax a little and that’s when things at work start to change drastically.
+After visiting an occupational hypnotherapist, Peter suddenly has the fortitude to relax a little and that’s when things at work start to change.

 The truth is that some companies and some higher-ups are truly toxic, and a case can be made that there is more than one Initech employee that is suffering.

 He’s probably not a pyromaniac, if one believes that Milton does set the building on fire.
-However, Milton might actually be a narcissist.
-Since most of the film’s focus is on Peter, it’s difficult to say for sure, but Milton does throw temper tantrums the way a narcissist would.
+Milton might actually be a narcissist.
+Since most of the film’s focus is on Peter, it’s difficult to say for sure, but Milton does throws temper tantrums the way a narcissist would.
 Once he leaves for a vacation, Milton mumbles and complains to hotel staff the same way he used to mumble and complain at work.
 He even suggests that he could have the hotel condemned.
 In a sense, Milton may have been justified complaining about Initech, but his possible arson and adult temper tantrums indicate that he might be this way all the time.